felixleopoldo/benchpress/docs/source/module_add.rst

 ------------------

 In this section we show the content for the module template `new_alg <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg>`__.
-This template runs `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg/script.R>`__ (shown below) but you may change either the entire file or the content of it.
+This template runs `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg/script.R>`__ (:numref:`new_alg_script`) but you may change either the entire file or the content of it.
+There is also the `script.py <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg/script.py>`__, which can be used for as a template for `Python <https://www.python.org/>`_ algorithms.

 .. code-block:: python
+    :name: new_alg_rule
+    :caption: rule.smk for new_alg.

     rule:
         name:
             module_name